CSU in the polls: The party is about to break the five percent hurdle – what that means

 Bavaria: Below 30 percent – CSU is losing popularity in the Free State

 In Bavaria, however, the CSU is continuously losing out in the polls.
 In August, the Christian Socials even slipped below the 30 percent mark.
-Even several weeks after the survey, there is no sign of a trend reversal.
+Even several weeks after the survey, there are no signs of a trend reversal.
 According to the current “voter check” on the program “17:30 Sat.1 Bayern”, 28 percent of those eligible to vote in the Free State would choose the CSU.

 The absolute majority – actually the party’s self-image – seems to have been out of reach for a long time.
 In the state elections in 2018, the CSU, with Söder at the top, got 37.8 percent.
 It was the worst result ever in a state election.
 One would probably even be satisfied with a repetition of this performance at the federal level.
 In 2017, the CSU got 44.2 percent in Bavaria (6.2 percent in the federal government); In 2013 it was more than 50 percent and finally 7.4 percent for the whole of Germany.